Header image

 Hyper-personalized Experience

-Although traditional linear TV still plays an indispensable role in reaching a considerable proportion of the population, OTT content is showing its outstanding advantages by customizing each viewer’s experience.
-Enterprises can effectively target specific demographics with OTT advertisements, such as classifying various aspects such as: age, gender, location, financial capability, ethnicity, etc. Companies may narrow down their ideal demographic via OTT content rather than broadcasting to a large audience as they would with TV commercials.
+Although traditional linear TV still plays an indispensable role in reaching a considerable proportion of the population, OTT content shows outstanding advantages by customizing each viewer’s experience.
+Enterprises can effectively target specific demographics with OTT advertisements, such as classifying various aspects such as age, gender, location, financial capability, ethnicity, etc. Companies may narrow down their ideal demographic via OTT content rather than broadcasting to a large audience as they would with TV commercials.

 More Data, Better Precision

-Thanks to OTT advertising technologies, enterprises may now target audiences based on factors such as age, gender, location, hobbies, and viewing habits.
+Thanks to OTT advertising technologies, enterprises may target audiences based on age, gender, location, hobbies, and viewing habits.
 Meanwhile, linear TV only used broad data from Comscore and Nielsen, which had huge margins of error and only supported top-of-funnel advertising at best.

 Eliminate the Intermediary